 Notes Some drain pipe material will deteriorate and need replacement.
 Lifespans of some pipe material is affected by water quality.
 Change of Occupancy Changes in occupancy and vacancy may affect plumbing.
 Operation of seldom used fixtures may cause leaks.
 Client should closely monitor all plumbing after occupying a home.
 Plumbing gaskets and seals will eventually fail.
 Drain pipe failures are more common with usage changes, especially at seldom used fixtures, common during changes of ownership.
 Maintenance Monitoring of moisture conditions under sinks should be a normal part of routine home maintenance.
 Inspection Notes Drainage and vent pipes are evaluated where visible and accessible only.
 We do not evaluate subterranean drainage systems.
 Tub and sink overflow drains are not tested.
 Due to their hidden nature, we do not review appliance drain connections.
 A majority of drain plumbing is not visible, especially at built in showers.
 While the inspector endeavors to verify current leaks at the time of inspection, sometimes leaks are incidental or due to specific uses not duplicated at the time of inspection.

-× C. Water Heating Equipment

-Energy Sources: Gas

-Capacity: 50gal
+I=Inspected NI=Not Inspected NP=Not Present D=Deficient I NI NP D ☒ ☐ ☒ C. Water Heating Equipment Energy Sources: Electric Capacity: Tankless Comments:

-Water heater lifespans largely depend on maintenance.
-Water heater manufactured July 2014.

-Inspection Notes Inspector does not test discharge piping or pan drain pipes; operate the temperature and pressure relief valve; or determine the efficiency or adequacy of the unit.
+Water heater lifespans largely depend on maintenance and water conditions in the area.
+Water heater manufactured Inspection Notes Inspector does not test discharge piping or pan drain pipes; operate the temperature and pressure relief valve; or determine the efficiency or adequacy of the unit.
 Water heater outer covers can obscure deficiencies.
 Interior components and conditions are not visible.
 Change of Occupancy Check thermostat set points.
 The temperature of domestic hot water should not be above approximately 120 F to help prevent scalding (child safety).